elixir-ecto/ecto/README.md

 #### Queryable

 The most basic functionality in a model is the queryable one.
 It connects an entity to a database table, allowing us to finally interact with a repository.
-Given the `Weather.Entity` defined above, we can integrate it into a model as follows:
+Given the `Weather.Entity` defined above, we can integrate it with a model as follows:

 ```elixir
 defmodule Weather do